This post is NOT sponsored, I just love this restaurant!

 Why?
-Hmmmm.
 There are just soooo many things that I love about this place!
-For starters, of course, great food & drinks without crashing the vacation fund.
+For starters, of course, great food and drinks without crashing the vacation fund.

-Speaking of great drinks, how ’bout this extra dirty martini my friends ordered up?
+Speaking of great drinks, how about this extra dirty martini my friends ordered up?
 The olive was frozen in a little cube of olive juice.
-It’s the little “extras” that make the biggest difference.
+It’s the little extras that make the biggest difference.
 And let me tell you, there was more than a few of these consumed throughout our vacation (there were four of us, though!).

 Worried about what to wear?
-Don’t fret; you’re covered (pun intended :-))!
-Dajio is the kind of place where you can chow down in baggies, a t-shirt & flip flops, or fine dine in a cocktail dress… you’ll NEVER feel uncomfortable or out of place in your attire.
+Don’t fret; you’re covered (pun intended!).
+Dajio is the kind of place where you can chow down in baggies, a t-shirt and flip flops, or fine dine in a cocktail dress… you’ll NEVER feel uncomfortable or out of place in your attire.

 The “icing on the cake” is… the bar area is doggy friendly!
-As you can see, Chance was right at home.
+As you can see, our dog Chance was right at home.
 I took this photo with my cell phone, but you get the idea of what an awesome place this is!
 See the little water bowl they bring out for your doggy? 🙂

-Now, the foooood…oh my.
-We started out with the Grilled Shrimp & Blue Corn Nachos.
-The shrimp were zesty & local, & the homemade salsa was insanely mouth-watering.
+And the food is delicious!
+We started out with the Grilled Shrimp and Blue Corn Nachos.
+The shrimp were zesty and local, and the homemade salsa was insanely mouthwatering.